avoy18/petitioner/readme.txt

 [Plugin homepage & demo](https://getpetitioner.com).
 [Documentation](https://getpetitioner.com/docs/).
 Petitioner pairs unlimited, drag-and-drop petition forms with advanced targeting and export tools—everything you expect from premium petition builders, available free in the plugin directory.
+It’s built for advocacy teams, nonprofits, campaigns, and publishers who need high-volume petitions with reliable delivery, flexible layouts, and clear reporting without SaaS lock-in.

+### Quick start
+1. Install Petitioner and create your first petition under Petitioner -> Add New.
+2. Configure delivery (target email, confirmations, approval defaults) and design under the Settings tabs.
+3. Drop the Gutenberg block or shortcode into any page, collect signatures, and export or display submissions as needed.

+### Highlights
+- Unlimited petitions powered by a drag-and-drop builder with 10+ specialized fields.
+- Automated decision-maker delivery plus optional double opt-in and manual moderation.
+- Frontend submission showcases (grid, list, ticker) with privacy-friendly options.
+- CSV exports with advanced filtering for accurate reporting and CRM imports.

 ### Features:
 **Unlimited petitions**